flenniken/statictea/docs/variables.md

 * const: [outputValues](#outputvalues) &mdash; Where the replacement block's output goes.
 * type: [Variables](#variables) &mdash; Dictionary holding all statictea variables in multiple distinct logical dictionaries.
-* type: [VariableData](#variabledata) &mdash; The VariableData object holds the variable name, operator and value which is the result of running a statement.
+* type: [VariableData](#variabledata) &mdash; The VariableData object holds the variable name, operator, and value which is the result of running a statement.
 * type: [VariableDataOr](#variabledataor) &mdash; A VariableData object or a warning.
 * [newVariableDataOr](#newvariabledataor) &mdash; Create an object containing a warning.
 * [newVariableDataOr](#newvariabledataor-1) &mdash; Create an object containing a warning.